Inguro-OU/war-of-memes/README.md

 👉2. **Think Critically**

 - A person is **more** worthy of your trust if they actively seek the strongest possible evidence that could prove their beliefs false, adjust their confidence in what they believe to be true based on that evidence, and admit their mistakes when the evidence requires it.
-- A person is **less** worthy of your trust if they avoid seeking the strongest possible evidence that could prove their beliefs false, refuse to adjust their confidence in what they believe to be true based on that evidence or deny their mistakes when the evidence requires it.
+- A person is **less** worthy of your trust if they avoid seeking the strongest possible evidence that could prove their beliefs false, refuse to adjust their confidence in what they believe to be true based on that evidence, or deny their mistakes when the evidence requires it.

 👉3. **Explore creatively**

 - A person is **more** worthy of your trust if they help you explore your ideas beyond familiar possibilities.
 - A person is **less** worthy of your trust if they dismiss your ideas, limit discussion to what they already know and accept.

-Let's **pause** here for a second and reflect:
-1. How often do you meet people **less worthy** of your trust (untrustworthy) communication from colleagues, friends, and strangers?
-How does it affect you?
-2. How often do you communicate in a **trustworthy** way with strangers, people of different cultures, or contrary beliefs?
-How does it affect your reputation?
-3. How do you feel when someone communicates in a **trustworthy** way, even with people from different cultures and contrary beliefs?

 ### **Core Trustworthy Values**